Home emergencies – why it pays to expect the unexpected

 Equally, you could be trapped outside with small children in sub-zero temperatures.
 It’s the kind of potentially dangerous situation that emergency insurance is designed to cover.

 So if your keys are lost or stolen and there’s no other set available to access your home, with home emergency cover you’d be able to get an engineer to assess the most efficient way to gain access, usually by replacing the lock and keys.

 Don’t be left out in the cold

 Unpredictable weather conditions are also something to factor in when you’re thinking about whether to take out home emergency cover.
-Aviva has produced a guide to preventing storm damage and while a typical home policy would cover you for damage inside the home caused by a storm, you’d need home emergency cover to protect the property if roofing tiles have been blown off during a gale, for example.
+While a typical home policy would cover you for damage inside the home caused by a storm, you’d need home emergency cover to protect the property if roofing tiles have been blown off during a gale, for example.
 Likewise, for the boarding up of broken glazing to make the property secure if it was the result of high winds.

 The unexpected can happen

 It’s often said that the value of a home emergency policy is that it brings extra peace of mind for when the unexpected happens.
 However, most of the events it covers are likely to happen to someone – and potentially you.

 As we’ve seen, rodent infestations are rising and weather conditions are never certain (it’s no wonder why the weather reporters struggle sometimes).
 And while we all have a duty to stop emergencies where we can by ensuring normal day-to-day maintenance of our properties to keep them in good condition, really, we should expect the unexpected.

 Remember, it’s your duty to prevent an emergency and you must take all reasonable precautions to prevent one.